QpiAI-Indus: Description

 The QpiAI-Indus quantum computer features a 25-qubit superconducting processor.
 It is based on transmon qubits.
 It is integrated with an HPC datacenter.
 The integration of the QpiAI-Indus quantum computer with the HPC datacenter enables it hybrid quantum-classical workflows through tools like QpiAI-Opt and QpiAISaaS, combining machine learning with quantum optimization.

 The success of QpiAI-Indus is deeply tied to the national strategy of India to lead in frontier technologies of the world.
 It is connected to the India's strategic goals in the field of quantum technologies that includes the advancement of indigenous technology development, establishment of core infrastructure, and cultivation of a skilled workforce in the field.
 According to the company, the development of the QpiAI-Indus quantum computer will support deep-tech innovation across various fields of life sciences, drug discovery, materials science, mobility, climate action, and sustainability.

 History

 The history of the development of the QpiAI-Indus quantum computer can be traced from the foundation of the company QpiAI in the year 2019.
 The company QpiAI was founded by the Indian quantum physicist cum technologist Dr Nagendra Nagaraja.
 It was one of the eight startup companies in India which was selected by the initiative National Quantum Mission of the Government of India.
 The QpiAI-Indus quantum computer is the first generation quantum computer developed by the company.
 The company has also planned for next generations of the quantum computer.
 They are Kaveri (64 qubits), Ganges (128 qubits), and Everest (1000 qubits).

+The project of QpiAI-Indus was financially supported by the state owned lender Small Industries Development Bank of India (SIDBI).